SignalingDynamics-USTUTT/SignalingDynamics-USTUTT.github.io/_pages/join.md

 #### Postdoctoral Researcher
 Unfortunately, there is no open position.

-#### Predoctoral Researcher
+#### Doctoral Student
-We are seeking one Pre-Doctoral Researcher with an experimental background.
+We are seeking one Doctoral Student with an experimental background.

-#### Bachelor/Master Thesis, Project Study
+#### Bachelorarbeit, Projektstudie, and Masterarbeit
 We are seeking one M.Sc. student for computational research.